Welcome to CCL Community’s Page on Diversity & Inclusion at CCL

 1. Diversity and the Climate Movement

-By Clara Fang, Higher Education Director
+By Clara Fang, Former Higher Education Director

 This training is geared at reviewing the historic and cultural barriers for people of color in the environmental movement and helping your group with strategies and tools to expand your chapter’s diversity footprint and become more inclusive through representing a more complete array of your local community’s constituency.